Configuring Microsoft Teams Signed-in Bots

 🚧

-The bot display name and profile image cannot be overridden
+The bot display name and profile picture cannot be overridden

-Regardless of what you specify in your Create Bot request, the display name and profile photo will always be taken from the Microsoft account details defined in this section
+Regardless of what you specify in your Create Bot request, the display name and profile picture will always be taken from the Microsoft account details defined in this section

 Step 2.2: Reassign the Teams license to the bot user

-First head to Billing > Licenses > Microsoft 365 Business Basic and select your admin account.
-Then you will see the option to unassign licenses
+Head to Billing > Licenses > Microsoft 365 Business Basic and select your admin account.

 Step 3: Add the bot's sign-in credentials in the Recall dashboard